Semipositivity theorems for moduli problems: Introduction

+(5) In this paper, we use the theory of variations of mixed Hodge structure only in the proof of Theorem \ref{ff-thm1.9}.
+Moreover, for the proof of Theorem \ref{ff-thm1.9}, we only need the theory of variations of mixed Hodge structure in the case where the base space is a curve.
+If we assume that the base space is a curve, then the theory described in \cite{fujino-fujisawa} becomes much simpler than the general case. \end{rem}

 We summarize the contents of this paper.
-In Section \ref{sec2}, we collect some basic definitions.
-In Section \ref{sec3}, we quickly review the moduli functor $\mathcal M^{stable}$ of stable varieties and its coarse moduli space.
-Section \ref{sec4} is the main part of this paper, where we prove the theorems in Section \ref{sec1}.
-Our proofs depend on \cite{fujino-fujisawa}, \cite{fujino}, and Viehweg's covering arguments.
-In Section \ref{sec5}, we prove the corollaries in Section \ref{sec1}.
+In Section \ref{ff-sec2}, we collect some basic definitions.
+In Section \ref{ff-sec3}, we quickly review the moduli functor $\mathcal M^{stable}$ of stable varieties and its coarse moduli space.
+Section \ref{ff-sec4} is the main part of this paper, where we prove the theorems in Section \ref{ff-sec1}.
+Our proofs depend on \cite{fujino-fujisawa}, some ideas in \cite{fujino}, and Viehweg's covering arguments.
+In Section \ref{ff-sec5}, we prove the corollaries in Section \ref{ff-sec1}.

-\begin{ack} The author was partially supported by the Grant-in-Aid for Young Scientists (A) $\sharp$24684002 from JSPS.
+\begin{ack} The author was partially supported by JSPS KAKENHI Grant Numbers JP16H03925, JP16H06337.
+When he wrote the original version of this paper in 2012, he was partially supported by Grant-in-Aid for Young Scientists (A) 24684002 from JSPS.
 He thanks Professor J\'anos Koll\'ar for answering his questions and giving him many useful comments and Professor Steven Zucker for giving him useful comments and advice.
-He also thanks Professors Varely Alexeev, Taro Fujisawa and S\'andor Kov\'acs for comments.
+He also thanks Professors Varely Alexeev, Taro Fujisawa, S\'andor Kov\'acs, and referees for comments.
 Finally, he thanks Professor Shigefumi Mori for warm encouragement. \end{ack}

 We will work over $\mathbb C$, the complex number field, throughout this paper.
 Note that, by the Lefschetz principle, all the results in this paper hold over any algebraically closed field $k$ of characteristic zero.
 We will freely use the notation and terminology in \cite{fujino-fujisawa} and \cite{fujino}.
-For the standard notations and conventions of the log minimal model program, see \cite{fujino-fund}.
+For the standard notations and conventions of the log minimal model program, see \cite{fujino-fund} and \cite{fujino-foundation}.